Acton, Suffolk

 Acton is a village and civil parish in the English county of Suffolk.
 The parish also includes the hamlets of Cuckoo Tye and Newman's Green.
+It is located three miles North East of Sudbury.

 Etymology

 According to Eilert Ekwall the meaning of the name is "Village by the Oaks".

 History

-The Domesday Book records the population of Acton in 1086 to be 83 households along with 50 acres for farming, wood for 40 pigs, 1 mill, 11 horses at hall, 31 cattle, 160 pigs, 423 sheep, and 7 beehives.
-The land was held by Ranulf Peverel, before the Norman Conquest, the village was held by Siward Barn.
+The Domesday Book of 1086 records the population of Acton in 1086 to be 83 households along with 50 acres for farming, wood for 40 pigs, 1 mill, 11 horses at hall, 31 cattle, 160 pigs, 423 sheep, and 7 beehives.
+The land was held by Ranulf Peverel; before the Norman Conquest, the village was held by Siward Barn.
+It was located in Babergh Hundred.

 All Saints is the local church.
-Five bells are hung in the tower for change ringing with the heaviest weighing 8cwt-1qr-4lb (928 lb), and the oldest dating from 1659 cast by Miles Graye III, the tower is affiliated to the Suffolk Guild of Ringers.
+Five bells are hung in the tower for change ringing with the heaviest weighing 8cwt-1qr-4lb (928 lb), and the oldest dating from 1659 cast by Miles Graye III.
+The tower is affiliated to the Suffolk Guild of Ringers.

 Historical writings

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as:

 In 1887, John Bartholomew also wrote an entry on Acton in the Gazetteer of the British Isles with a much shorter description: